IgniteUI/indigo-design-docfx/en/components/tree-grid-skeleton.md

 ## Grid Types

-The Skeleton Tree Grid supports the three display densities and offers variants for each of them with regard to the state of loading data: Initial which is shown when the Tree Grid is loading data and there аре no expanded root-level rows, and Expand which is shown when a root level gets expanded and starts loading data for its children.
+The Skeleton Tree Grid supports the three display densities and offers variants for each of them with regard to the state of loading data: Initial which is shown when the Tree Grid is loading data and there are no expanded root-level rows, and Expand which is shown when a root level gets expanded and starts loading data for its children.

 <img class="responsive-img" src="../images/tree_grid_skeleton_initial.png" srcset="../images/tree_grid_skeleton_initial@2x.png 2x" />
 <img class="responsive-img" src="../images/tree_grid_skeleton_expand.png" srcset="../images/tree_grid_skeleton_expand@2x.png 2x" />